YeisonAndreyLiCe/portfolio/src/blog/concurrency-and-multithreading.md

 1. **Efficiency**: Concurrency helps applications handle multiple requests at the same time, making it faster and more responsive.

-2. **Scalability**: As your application grows, you’ll need to handle increasing amounts of data and tasks.
+2. **Scalability**: As your application grows, you'll need to handle increasing amounts of data and tasks.
 Concurrency allows you to distribute work across multiple cores, making your application more scalable.